superkisa/obsidian/Computer Vision/E2. Ways to represent image in computer/Ways to represent image in computer..md

 [Color Spaces](https://medium.com/@livajorge7/the-science-of-color-understanding-color-spaces-in-image-processing-d0e238872a0c) (VPN)

-**RGB Color Space**
+**RGB Colour Space**

-The RGB color space is an additive color model that is used to display colors on electronic displays, such as computer monitors and televisions.
+The RGB colour space is an additive colour model that is used to display colours on electronic displays, such as computer monitors and televisions.
 It uses three primary colors: red, green, and blue, to create all other colors.
 In the RGB color space, each color is represented by a combination of red, green, and blue values, ranging from 0 to 255.

- **CMYK Color Space**
+ **CMYK Colour Space**

-The CMYK color space is a subtractive color model that is used in print media.
-It uses four primary colors: cyan, magenta, yellow, and black (also known as key), to create all other colors.
-In the CMYK color space, each color is represented by a combination of cyan, magenta, yellow, and black values, ranging from 0 to 100.
+The CMYK colour space is a subtractive colour model that is used in print media.
+It uses four primary colours: cyan, magenta, yellow, and black (also known as key), to create all other colours.
+In the CMYK colour space, each colour is represented by a combination of cyan, magenta, yellow, and black values, ranging from 0 to 100.

-**HSL Color Space**
+**HSL Colour Space**

-The HSL color space is a color model that is used to define colors based on their hue, saturation, and lightness.
-Hue is the actual color of the object, saturation is the intensity of the color, and lightness is how light or dark the color is.
-In the HSL color space, hue is represented by a degree value between 0 and 360, saturation is represented by a percentage value between 0% and 100%, and lightness is represented by a percentage value between 0% and 100%.
+The HSL colour space is a colour model that is used to define colours based on their hue, saturation, and lightness.
+Hue is the actual colour of the object, saturation is the intensity of the colour, and lightness is how light or dark the colour is.
+In the HSL colour space, hue is represented by a degree value between 0 and 360, saturation is represented by a percentage value between 0% and 100%, and lightness is represented by a percentage value between 0% and 100%.